Prayer doesn’t have to feel complicated or intimidating. The Bible shows us many different ways to talk with God and draw closer to His heart.

-If you would prefer to listen to this post, click on the link below, or copy and paste it into your browser and listen for free on Podbean.
+If you would prefer to listen to this message, click on the link below and listen for free on Podbean.
 Alternatively, you can listen to The Jesus 4 Generations Podcast on your favourite streaming platform, e.g. Spotify, Apple Podcasts, etc.

 https://ozsazzles.podbean.com/e/9-types-of-christian-prayer/